cssmiles-zz/traderdesktop/docs/doc3.md

 ---
-id: serverapi
+id: serverapipdf
 title: Problem Statement
 ---
 Build a trader desktop *prototype* for fund managers to buy and sell stocks.
 The application should also show real-time graphical representation of status of trades